ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Iron Circle.md

 Know for their brutal enforcement and smuggling of illegal goods in [[Etheria]].
+They have a lot of influence in the